|

 Mobile Laptop Connect

-Last year I bought a media card for my laptop which enabled me to use the internet through the GSM cell phone lines.
+A few years ago I bought a media card for my laptop which enabled me to use the internet through the GSM cell phone lines.
 In most places it was painfully slow.
 Even slower than dial-up.
 Plus not only did it cost $120 a month, I also had to pay a per megabyte fee which was not too bad depending on where I was.
 The problem was that I did not know where it was expensive until I got back to the USA and got my bill.
 Not only that but because I was in Lesvos my device was grabbing the

 signal from Turkey which charged about 100 euros an hour.
 When I came back to the USA, the company (AT&T if you must know) agreed to take off some of the charges since I could prove that I had not gone to Turkey.
 But they told me that I had signed up for a years contract (which I had not) and I had to pay $180 to break it.
 The point of this story is to tell you that there are options out there and you should check them out and make sure that there are not extra charges for use in Greece.
 (If you find something

-good, like wireless highspeed satelite or GSM that costs about 50 euros a month please let me know.)
+good, like wireless highspeed satellite or GSM that costs about 50 euros a month please let me know.)
 For those of you traveling with your blackberries they seem to work OK, though you may have to get on some international plan, temporary if they allow you.
 Wind, Vodefone and Cosmote all have mobile-laptop devices but they make you sign a one-year contract and you need a Greek AFM (Tax number).
-Oh yes, someone I know went to Greece with a plan paid for by his company and got a bill for $8000 for the first month.
-Apparently he was using it to skype his girlfriend in the USA using video and was paying by the megabyte!
-Ouch.
-So make sure you read all the fine-print if you get an international wireless plan for your laptop.
+Oh yes, someone I know went to Greece

 |